Hroznětín

 Hroznětín (/cs/; Lichtenstadt) is a town in Karlovy Vary District in the Karlovy Vary Region of the Czech Republic.
 It has about 2,200 inhabitants.
+The town is located on the Bystřice River, on the border between the Sokolov Basin and Ore Mountains.

+Hroznětín was founded in 1213 or shortly before.
+The main landmark of the town is the Church of Saints Peter and Paul.

 Administrative division

 Hroznětín consists of five municipal parts (in brackets population according to the 2021 census):